NextronSystems/asgard-manual/usage/administration.rst

 Link Analysis Cockpit
 ^^^^^^^^^^^^^^^^^^^^^

-In order to connect to an Analysis Cockpit, enter the respective hostname or IP in the field ``Analysis Cockpit``, enter the Cockpit’s API key and click ``Connect``.
+In order to connect to an Analysis Cockpit, enter the respective hostname of the Analysis Cockpit (use the same FQDN used during installation of the Analysis Cockpit) in the field ``Analysis Cockpit``, enter the Cockpit’s API key and click ``Connect``.

 .. figure:: ../images/image85-1592214126711.png
    :target: ../_images/image85-1592214126711.png